-I am attorney Henry Hilles and I defend the accused throughout Montgomery County, Pennsylvania including, but by no means limited to, Lower Merion, Abington, Cheltenham, Norristown and Pottstown.
+I am Montgomery County Criminal Lawyer Henry S. Hilles III and I defend the accused throughout Montgomery County, Pennsylvania.
+This includes, but is by no means limited to, Lower Merion, Abington, Cheltenham, Norristown, Upper Dublin and Pottstown.
 If you or a loved one has been accused of committing a crime, the first step in dealing with the problem is to hire an experienced MontCo. criminal defense attorney.

 I have been a criminal defense lawyer since 1994 and have a criminal and DUI law practice in Montgomery County, PA and the surrounding counties.
 In the 1990s, I was an Assistant District Attorney in Montgomery County, PA in the Major Crimes Unit.
 As a former prosecutor and current criminal defense attorney, I have handled cases ranging from capital (death penalty) homicide and felony cases to traffic offenses.
 Historically, many of my cases have involved misdemeanor and felony DUI charges.